cincheo/jsweet/doc/jsweet-language-specifications.md

 This simple adapter renames non-public members by adding two underscores as a prefix.
 Note that this could be dangerous to use for protected fields if wanting to access them from subclasses declared in other JSweet projects.
 So you may want to use carefully or to modify the code for your own needs.

 This adapter is a good example for demonstrating how to use annotation managers.
 Annotation managers are used to add (soft) annotations to program elements driven by some Java code (programmatically).
-Annotation managers are added to the context an will be chained to other existing annotation managers (potentially added by other adapters).
+Annotation managers are added to the context and will be chained to other existing annotation managers (potentially added by other adapters).
 An annotation manager must implement the `manageAnnotation` method, that will tell if a given annotation should be added, removed, or left unchanged on a given element.
 If the annotation has parameters, an annotation manager shall implement the `getAnnotationValue` in order to specify the values.

 In this example, the annotation manager adds the `@jsweet.lang.Name` annotation to all non-public elements in order to rename them and add the underscores to the initial name.